bmarwane/dijkstra-vue-ts/README.md

 # Pathfinding example using Dijkstra Algorithm

-This is an implémentation of Dijkstra algorithm using VueJS + Typescript.
+This is an implementation of Dijkstra algorithm using VueJS + Typescript.

 ## installation